 Although it will be the longest cross-sea bridge, it actually consists of two sections and three artificial islands.
 Connecting the two sections is a 1.7-mile tunnel closer to the Hong Kong side, which gives enough space for large shipping vessels to pass through.

 Not everything has gone according to plan, however.
 Construction began in 2009, but ongoing issues with land reclamation has caused major delays.
 Construction on the bridge ended in late-2016, however, paving the bridge might take up to a year.
 There’s also the cost: At completion, the bridge will have set the Chinese government back some US$10 billion.

 Longest continuous bridge over water — Lake Pontchartrain Causeway

 |Louisiana, United States||1956||23.87 miles||Louisiana Bridge Company|

-Tallest Bridge: Millau Viaduct
+Tallest bridge — Millau Viaduct

 |Aveyron, France||2004||1.53 miles||Norman Foster, Michel Virlogeux|

-Coolest Bridges: India’s Living Root Bridges
+Bonus bridge — India’s Living Root Bridges

 In the Indian state of Meghalaya, in the northeastern part of the country, there is a remarkable practice of training fig trees to grow into bridges.
-The caretakers slowly but surely manipulate the tree roots as the grow, pushing them along and weaving them into walkways and river crossings.
-The process can take up to 15 years, but once complete, the bridges are usable for anywhere between 500 to 600 years.
+The caretakers slowly but surely manipulate the tree roots as they grow, pushing them along and weaving them into walkways and river crossings.
+The process can take up to 15 years, but once complete, the bridges are usable for between 500 and 600 years.
 As the trees grow, the bridges become sturdier thanks to the strengthening and thickening of the roots.
 The bridges also have to particularly useful attribute of being self-renewing, especially given they don’t require the same sort of upkeep as man-made structures.
-Plus, they just look damn cool.
+Plus, they just look cool.